streetsidesoftware/cspell/docs/types/cspell-types/interfaces/DictionaryDefinitionAlternate.md

 • **file**: `string`

-Path to the file, only for legacy dictionary definitions
+Path to the file, only for legacy dictionary definitions.

 **`deprecated`** true